miri4ech/pj-myreads/README.md

 # MyRead
-This is a React project
+This is a React project / A Book Lending App

 ## Getting Started